 Section 5.2 CONDUCT OF MEEETINGS

 Meetings of the Board shall be presided over in the following order of priority.
 President, Vice-President, Treasurer or Secretary.
-In the absence of the previously named officers, a Director chosen by a majority o the Directors present at the meeting shall preside over the meeting.
+In the absence of the previously named officers, a Director chosen by a majority of the Directors present at the meeting shall preside over the meeting.
 The Secretary of the Corporation shall act as secretary of all meetings of the Board, provided that, in his/her absence or need to preside over the meeting, another person chosen by a majority of the Directors present at the meeting shall act as Secretary of the meeting.
 Meetings shall be governed by Robert’s Rules of Order, as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with these Bylaws, with the Articles of Incorporation of this Corporation, or with previous of law.

 Section 5.3 RULES OF PROCEDURES